ksafranski/tetra/README.md

 The service is made to run 'out of the box' with little to no configuration required, allowing easy setup and testing.

 Starting the service can be done by running `node index.js`.

-For running the service continuously it is suggested you install the [forever](https://github.com/nodejitsu/forever) npm globally (`npm install forever -g`) and then run the service via `forever start index.js`.
+Additionally, `preinstall` will install [node-forever](https://github.com/nodejitsu/forever) allowing the service to be started as a forever process with `npm run service`.

 ## Usage